• Bread Machine

 • Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.

-• For more easy bread machine recipes (i.e. for white bread, banana bread, cornbread, French bread, etc.), please visit Bread Dad’s main Bread Machine Recipes section.
+• For more easy bread machine recipes (such as extra soft white bread, banana bread, cornbread and French bread), please visit Bread Dad’s main Bread Machine Recipes section.

 Salt Crusted Bread Machine Recipe